Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 25 - Temperature and Sampling.
 I just wanted to learn about temp and sampling,so yeah i added it to the code.
 In short it is lottery, as the temp increase the odds decrease.
 Weak point :
   As i said earlier, if the temp is too high then the picked word will be fully random.

+*Day 26 - Top-K and Top-P.
+Top-K filters outs the top words from rest and Top-P combines the top words confidence to hit the targeted percentage.
+Weak point :
+  If the Top-K value is too low then the model will become a repetitive program.